ThijsRay/podimo/README.md

 If you want run this script yourself, you need a recent Python 3 version and install the packages in `requirements.txt` with `pip install -r requirements.txt`.

 ## Installation for Docker Compose (self-built image)
-If you want to run this script yourself in a Docker container (using Docker Compose), follow the following steps:
+If you want to run this script yourself in a Docker container (using Docker Compose), follow the following steps.
+This assumes Git and Docker (with Compose plugin) are already installed on your system.

 ### Step 1  - download copy of this respository
 Go to the directory where you want your local copy, e.g. `cd /home/user/`.